 3. Grind them along with fresh coriander, green chillies & salt into a smooth paste using as much water as you need.

 5. Add salt & bring it to boil.
-Then simmer for 2 minutes until rawness of coriander leaves fade off on medium heat.
-Remove off heat.
+Then simmer for 2 minutes on medium heat until rawness of coriander leaves fade off.
+Remove it off heat.

 6. Tempering: Heat oil in a tempering pan, add in slightly crushed garlic.
 Fry them until they turn golden brown.
 Add this tempering to the saaru & mix well.